broadinstitute/pathology-tools/README.md

 # HistoGAN
 Experiments for different GAN problems related to histopathology image analysis

+### Conda environment
+`environment.yml` can be used to create a conda virtual environment with the necessary packages with `conda env create --file environment.yml`
+### virtualenv
-`requirements.txt` can be used to create an environment with the necessary packages via `pip install -r requirements.txt` after creating and actviating a blank python virtualenv.
+`requirements.txt` can be used to create an environment via `pip install -r requirements.txt` after creating and activating a blank python virtualenv.
 OpenSlide needs to be installed separately and can be done so with the conda command `conda install -c conda-forge openslide`.

 ## Different experiment directories and contents
 ### Wasserstein_BiGAN